 Our virtual event platform closely replicates attending in-person by facilitating interaction with speakers, one-to-one networking with fellow IR professionals, and group roundtable discussions.
 Going virtual helps you connect with a wider network from the comfort of your desk.

-Timely event: Covid-19 has further demonstrated the importance of identifying emerging risks and prioritizing investment in governance, risk and controls.
-This event is perfectly positioned to help you take stock of the year-to-date, refocus and plan for 2021-2022
+Timely event: Covid-19 had further demonstrated the importance of identifying emerging risks and prioritizing investment in governance, risk and controls.
+This event was perfectly positioned to help you take stock of the year-to-date, refocus and plan for 2021-2022

-Benchmarking: it is a great opportunity to evaluate where you stand in comparison to your peers, how other companies have managed and overcome similar challenges
+Benchmarking: it was a great opportunity to evaluate where you stand in comparison to your peers, how other companies have managed and overcome similar challenges

-Unique format: far from a traditional webinar format, our virtual event platform enables attendees to participate in virtual roundtable discussions with fellow GRC professionals
+Unique format: far from a traditional webinar format, our virtual event platform enabled attendees to participate in virtual roundtable discussions with fellow GRC professionals

-Discover something new: learn about new technologies, innovations, and services that are available to help to transform your governance strategy and make better decisions
+Discover something new: we learned about new technologies, innovations, and services that are available to help to transform your governance strategy and make better decisions

-Network with the community: meet with general counsels, corporate secretaries and experts in the governance, risk and compliance community
+Network with the community: attendees met with general counsels, corporate secretaries and experts in the governance, risk and compliance community